kavyanshpandey/python-flask-blog/README.md

 ### Project View

 ## Use Cases
-1. User can add any number of blogpost.
+1. User can add any number of blogpost by clicking the green button on top-right.
-2. User an also edit their blog
+2. User an also edit their blog.
 3. User can also delete posts by clicking on red button.

 <br>